18 Careers That Allow You To Work Remote

 • Dakota: I have been doing yoga for several years already.
 I loved my marketing job but always knew it was not the job of my life.
 One day I woke up thinking, what am I waiting for?
 After talking to a friend I came to the conclusion that I wanted to become a yoga teacher so I could go work remotely and see the world at the same time.
 Now, I can chose my own hours, I am my own boss, and I make good money

-Where Can You Look to Start Finding Remote Work Opportunities?
+Where Can You Find Remote Work Opportunities?

 Do you have a remote/semi-remote career already, or are you actively thinking about making the switch?
 Let me know below!